nicercode/2016-02-01-ResBaz/lessons/90-reproducible/index.md

 * Greg Wilson's paper on [Best Practices for Scientific Computing](http://doi.org/10.1371/journal.pbio.1001745)

-## Acknowledgements: This material was adapted from ... and modified by ...
+## Acknowledgements

-Benefited from points raised in discussion [across swc community](https://github.com/swcarpentry/bc/issues/199)
+This material presented here was adapted from swc by Daniel Falster, incorporating new material from Rich FitzJohn and also views presented by a wide range of people across the twittersphere and [within the swc community](https://github.com/swcarpentry/bc/issues/199)